 Students must receive a minimum quarterly grade point average of 2.0 to maintain satisfactory academic progress.
 Students must also satisfy any additional grade point requirements specified in the curriculum guide for the degree being sought.

 Students are expected to make satisfactory progress toward completion of their educational program.
-An excessive number of I, V, W, and U grades received in courses attempted will be cause for review of the student’s academic record and may result in an alert, academic probation or dismissal.
+An excessive number of I, V, W, and U grades received in courses attempted will be cause for review of the student’s academic record and may result in an alert, academic warning, probation or dismissal.

 Specific guidelines for the low academic, warning, probation and dismissal process are available from the Counseling & Student Success.